-My main research interests are in the fields of modern European history and Jewish history, in particular questions that intersects the political and the social.
-I am working on several research projects that deals with Jewish history in the post-war years.
+Rudberg's research interests are in the fields of modern European history and Jewish history, in particular questions that intersect the political and the social.
+I am working on several research projects that deal with Jewish history in the post-war years.
 One of my research projects is concerned with efforts to rehabilitate Holocaust survivors in Sweden in the post-war years.
 I have co-edited a volume about early Holocaust memory, and I am also co-authoring a book on Sweden-Israel relations.

 Nyckelord: jewish history holocaust history

-Dr Pontus Rudberg is a historian and researcher at the Hugo Valentin Centre.
+Pontus Rudberg is Associate Professor in history and a researcher at the Hugo Valentin Centre.

-My main research interests are in the fields of modern European history and Jewish history, in particular questions that intersects the political and the social.
-My doctoral dissertation, published under the title The Swedish Jews and the Holocaust (2017), focused on how the Jewish communities in Sweden responded to the Holocaust.
-I am currently working on several research projects that deals with Jewish history in the post-war years.
-The main project is concerned with Swedish efforts to rehabilitate, integrate and re-emigrate Holocaust survivors in the post-war years.
-Together with the historian Johannes Heuman I have co-edited the volume Early Holocaust Memory in Sweden: Archives, Testimonies and Reflections (2020), and together with the legal historian Michael Livingston I am co-authoring a book on Sweden-Israel relations.
+His main research interests are in the fields of modern European history and Jewish history, in particular questions that intersect the political and the social.
+The doctoral dissertation, published under the title The Swedish Jews and the Holocaust (Routledge 2017), focused on how the Jewish communities in Sweden responded to the Holocaust.
+From 2019 to 2021 he was the project leader of the Swedish part of Yerusha, an international research and documentation that explores sources of Jewish history in European archives.
+Rudberg is currently working on several research projects that deal with Jewish history in the post-war years.
+The main project, funded by the Swedish Research Council (Vetenskapsrådet) is concerned with Swedish rehabilitation and re-emigration aid to Holocaust survivors in the post-war years.
+Together with the historian Johannes Heuman he led the project Early Holocaust Memory in Sweden: Archives, Testimonies and Reflections and co-edited a volume with the same title (2021).
+He is also co-writing a book on early Sweden-Israel relations together with the legal historian Michael Livingston.

-I have also conducted research in military history and was a visiting fellow at University of Oxford’s Changing Character of War Programme (2017).
-With a background as curator and museum professional I also have a strong interest in museums and public history.
+Rudberg has also conducted research in military history and was a visiting fellow at University of Oxford’s Changing Character of War Programme (2017) and has a research project dealing with Swedish post-war defense diplomacy and security policy.
+With a background as a Museum curator at the Jewish Museum and the City Museum of Stockholm, he also has a strong interest in museums and public history.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.